amigazen/unix.lib_sasc/README.md

 Unix is probably a trademark of someone somewhere.

 UnixLib3 is part of amigazen project's effort to modernize Amiga development tools and libraries.

-**Historical Acknowledgements:**
+It incorporates works by:

 - **David Gay** - Original creator of unix.lib for his GNU Emacs port to Amiga
 - **Enrico Forestieri** - Developer of the second version of unix.lib, expanding Unix compatibility for Amiga
 - **Irmen de Jong** - Creator of Amiga Python 2, whose C library implementation code has been incorporated into UnixLib3
+- **Henry Spencer** - Author of public domain string functions distributed as 'stringlib'
+- **Simon John Raybould** - Author of the curses library implementation for Amiga
+- **Greg Parker** - Author of poll.c used in the _psockets_ implementation
-- **The Regents of the University of California** - Original BSD code contributors (1982, 1986, 1991)
+- **The Regents of the University of California** - Original BSD code contributors

 **Current Project:**
 UnixLib3 represents a collaborative effort by amigazen project to create a modern, comprehensive Unix compatibility solution for Amiga, building upon the work of these pioneering developers while adding contemporary standards compliance and expanded functionality.